As the closest level of government to the community, Council plays a vital role in Victoria’s emergency management arrangements.

 - Pack an emergency kit.

 When we talk about emergencies, we often think of the large natural disasters we have seen across Australia over the last few years.
-A non-major emergency is an event that has occurred on a small scale, where individuals or a family may have had their home or possessions severely damaged or destroyed due to the event.
+A non-major emergency is an event that has occurred on a small scale, where individuals or a family may have had their home or possessions severely damaged or destroyed due to an emergency event such as a house fire or storm.

 Council’s Emergency Management Team is here to assist community members who have been involved in a non-major emergency.
 A brochure has been developed for residents which outlines the following: